bufordeeds/skull/DEVELOPMENT.md

 3. Set up environment variables:

-    - Create a `.env` file in the server directory based on `.env.example`
     - Create a `.env` file in the client directory based on `.env.example`

 4. Start the development servers: